dotlang/language/Enhancements.md

 Y - Remove special treatment for hash (except for hash literals).
 So name will be `hash<K,V>` and `[]` will become `set/get`.
 Like Java. so `return {'A':1, 'B':2}` will be automatically converted to a `hash<string,int>` class.
 Same can be done for array.
 So we will have an array class with normal methods and variables.
 Only compiler provides some basic services to make working with them easier.
 Special services: Literals (for hash and array), read and write values (`[]`);

-? - We can mark string as a char array, so it will have it's own class + some compiler services to handle string literals and operators (+ ... ).
+Y - We can mark string as a char array, so it will have it's own class + some compiler services to handle string literals and operators (+ ... ).
 But other than that it will be treated just like a normal class.
 So we will have primitives and classes and nothing else.

 N - Calling `==` for reference types, should invoke `equals` method or check equality of their references?
 Common sense says `==` should compare two values on the left and right.
 Not calling a special method.